 Damage from Early Cutting

 Concrete during its curing phase is more sensitive than it may seem.
 If concrete cures too quickly, it can become brittle upon hardening and dissolve with greater ease.
-Alternatively, if a construction team cuts concrete before it’s had the opportunity to completely dry, the cut edges may be more prone to damage.
+Alternatively, if a construction team cuts concrete prior to the point where it’s completely dry, the cut edges may be more prone to damage.

 In most cases, this damage is superficial.
 However, you’ll want to get a handle on it before larger chunks of your pour start to break off from your select structures.